edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 **Commitment:**

-I would commit to 4 hours of work every day on Weekdays(4*5) and 10 hours on week-ends towards the project.
+I would commit to 7 hours of work every day on Weekdays(4*7) and 10 hours on week-ends(10*2) towards the project.
+Since I am currently not pre-occupied by any other commitment, I am certain of my commitment of 40 hours per week towards the project.
 Moreover, being a goal-driven individual, I would obviously strive to complete the goals set for the project.
 Hence, I understand that at times I would have to push the no. of hours / day so as to meet the needs and the timeline.